ashishmgupta/hhc2025/docs/objectives/On-the-Wire.md

             byte = 0
-            # Enumerate theough the bits we collected - using the bit value as well Its position
+            # Enumerate through the bits we collected - using the bit value as well Its position
             for bit_position, bit_value in enumerate(byte_bits):
                 # bit_val << bit_pos would put bit in position "bit_position".
                 # Because now bits are received sequentially and must be accumulated into a single byte without overwriting previously decoded bits, a bitwise OR operation is used to merge each shifted bit into the byte.